khuddite/jason-stroud/content/jobs/FeelingGreat/index.md

 url: 'https://www.feelinggreat.com/'
 ---

-- Delivered features including voice AI chat, conversation summaries, dictation, and anonymous login using React Native and Ruby on Rails.
+- Delivered features including voice AI chat, conversation summaries, dictation, and anonymous login using React Native, Expo, Typescript, Tanstack Query and React Hook Form.
 - Led the redesign of the app’s navigation, moving from a stack-based to a tab-based system to improve usability.
 - Improved performance by reducing bundle size and applying optimizations like code splitting and tree shaking.
 - Set up monitoring and logging with Sentry to diagnose and fix issues like broken auth flows in production.